tstraub89/gallery_wall/README.md

 ## Features

-### 🖼️ Frame Library & Management
+### 🖼️ Frame Library & Design Inventory
+-   **1:1 Inventory Manifest**: Every frame on your wall is accounted for individually in the sidebar.
+-   **Persistent Library**: Duplicated frames remain in your library as "Unplaced" items even if removed from the wall.
 -   **Manual Addition**: Quickly add custom frames with specified internal openings (matting) directly in-app.
 -   **Import via Text**: Batch import your collection from a simple text list (e.g., "8x10", "11x14 matted to 8x10").
 -   **Smart Parsing**: Fraction handling (e.g., "11 1/4") and automatic matted opening detection.
--   **HxW Support**: Toggle "Input is Height x Width" to handle different list formats.
--   **Inventory Tracking**: Instantly see which frames have been "Placed" on the wall.
--   **Library Deletion**: Hover to remove unused frame templates from your library.
+-   **Status Indicators**: Sleek "Placed" pills and "(Duplicated)" labels help you manage your physical inventory.

 ### 📸 Photo Library
 -   **Batch Upload**: Add multiple photos at once.